SaminKirigaya/Forum_Backend_Converting_To_NODE_JS/README.md

 -
 ## Run Locally

+Remember Inside .env file

 - PORT = 8000
 - Imgpath = http://localhost:8000
 - Host = localhost
 - User = root
 - Pass =
 - DB = forum

+- And Some Js File Are Using Transporter Which You Will Find At Rout Functions ...
+There Change auth -> user : -> pass :

 -   const transporter = nodemailer.createTransport({
     host: 'smtp.gmail.com',